ObsidianXVI/The-Hyperion-Project/research/knowledge/ontologies/ontologies.md

 - [Description Logic](https://www.cs.toronto.edu/~jm/2507S/Notes04/DL.pdf)
 - [Cyc](https://en.wikipedia.org/wiki/Cyc)

-Other projects that are related ontologies, such as [RIF](https://en.wikipedia.org/wiki/Rule_Interchange_Format) lean more into reasoning and inference than knowledge representation, and are therefore omitted here.
+Other projects that are related ontologies, such as [RIF](https://en.wikipedia.org/wiki/Rule_Interchange_Format) lean more into reasoning and inference than knowledge representation, and are therefore omitted from the list above.

+# Knowledge Schemas